ash/raku-course/essentials/booleans/exercises/double-negation/index.md

 say !!$value;
 ```

-Extend the program to repeat the actions, but this time they should start with `True`.
+Extend the program to repeat the actions, but for the value of `True`.

 ## Solution